zeixcom/ui-element/docs-src/pages/getting-started.md

 ## How to Install UIElement

-UIElement works **without build tools** but also supports **NPM and module bundlers** for larger projects.
+UIElement works **without build tools** but also supports **package managers and bundlers** for larger projects.
 Choose the option that best fits your needs.

 ### Using a CDN